Offbeat Goa: Places to visit in Panjim

 A beautiful promenade connects the Old and New Panjim with Mandovi river flowing on the side bustling with casinos, cruises and street shopping stalls.
 It can get little crowded during the evenings especially during the tourist season.

 1. Casinos on river Mandovi - By Goan law, the onshore casinos can only have electronic games whereas there is no such restriction for offshore ones.
 Hence, several floating casinos operate in the two-kilometre stretch of River Mandovi overlooking the Dayanand Bandodkar Road.
 From the shore, the casinos look fabulous with all the glitter, lights, pomp and show.
 Dominated primarily by the Deltin group and the Pride group, these casinos are multi-storeyed luxury ships anchored in the Mandovi River.
 Mini-ferries or speedboats from the shore takes one to the casino ships.
 Different entry fee structures are designed for weekdays and weekends that include slot games, table games, live entertainment, dance floors, unlimited world cuisine buffet, ala carte menus, finest liquor and live cooking stations.
 Every day fortunes are made and lost at these casinos.
+However if you are unable to visit these casinos for any reasons, you can always choose to play online at real money gambling websites.
+Be it Roulette, Blackjack or any of your favorite card games, they offer the same thrill and fun of actual casinos from the comfort of your home.

 2. Sunset cruise on river Mandovi - Various government and privates cruises run for a short ride in River Mandovi during sunset.
 They leave from the Patto jetty and takes one down the Mandovi River up to the Miramar beach and returns back to the same jetty.
 On board, there is live entertainment, cultural performances, music, fun, food and refreshments.
 Sunset cruising is amongst the favourite activities of the tourists flocking Panjim.
 The cruise lasts for 2 hours.
 One can walk freely at the top-most deck of the ship and enjoy the panoramic view of Panjim city.